-Road Trip USA: Top 13 Highlights of the American South West
+Road Trip USA: Our Top 13 Highlights of the American South West

 Road Trip USA Highlights American South West – It was an awesome experience to travel around the country of boundless possibilities on our road trip around the southwest of the USA.
 Our tour started and ended in San Francisco, going counter clock around the states of California, Utah, Arizona, and Nevada back to California.
 Being one-month on the road gave us plenty of time to feel the American way of life in all its facets through skyscrapers, dense forests in National Parks to deserts and dry salt lakes.